ogdendavis/saratogaspringsdoodles/src/cms/litters/mini-multigen-bernedoodles.md

 colors: Black Tri
 date: 2025-07-16T03:57:04.733Z
 ---
-S﻿o excited for this pairing.
+So excited for this pairing.
 Skye has the sweetest puppies with the best temperaments.